 They have been continuously employed by the Trust under a contract of employment for at least 12 months: or

-They exercise functions for the purposes of the Trust, otherwise than under a contract of employment or under an honorary contract with the Trust.
+They exercise functions for the purposes of the Trust, otherwise than under a contract of employment with the Trust.
 Such individuals may become or continue as members of the staff constituency provided they have exercised these functions continuously for a period of at least 12 months.

 Are not disqualified for membership under paragraph 8.5 below; and